hoponthespot/EULA/README.md

 Term and Termination
- This Agreement shall remain in effect until terminated by you or Energy Client CO My Company (change this)​may, in its sole discretion, at any time and for any or no reason, suspend or terminate this Agreement with or without prior notice.
+ This Agreement shall remain in effect until terminated by you or Energy Client CO may, in its sole discretion, at any time and for any or no reason, suspend or terminate this Agreement with or without prior notice.
 This Agreement will terminate immediately, without prior notice from Energy Client CO,in the event that you fail to comply with any provision of this Agreement.
 You may also terminate this Agreement by deleting the Application and all copies thereof from your mobile device or from your desktop.
 Upon termination of this Agreement, you shall cease all use of the Application and delete all copies of the Application from your mobile device or from your desktop.